DanielMcFluffy/todosAppProject/README.md

 # JSON Placeholder API Fetching

-A recap of the original api exercise in Module 1 provided by Sigma School.
+A demo of fetching API in Javascript

 ## Overview